yast/yast-translations/README.md

 - .pot files are checked into the translation SVN (manual step)
 - Translation coordinator pulls pot files from SVN to a proprietary tool
-- Professional translators translate the changed messages in the .po.xy files
+- Professional translators translate the changed messages in the .xy.po files
 - Translators check their changes into proprierary tool
-- Translatoion coordinators check their changes into SVN
+- Translation coordinators check their changes into SVN
-- .mo.xy files are generated (triggered manually (?))
+- .xy.mo files are generated (triggered manually (?))
 - yast-trans-xy packages are rebuilt
 - Update repos and installation ISOs are rebuilt with those new yast-trans-xy packages